sergiovalerDEV/coffee-shop-ecommerce-platform/README.md

 ## 🌟 Overview

-Puig Coffee is a full-stack JavaScript project that brings the warmth of a coffee shop to the digital world.
+Puig Coffee is a Full-Stack JavaScript project that brings the warmth of a coffee shop to the digital world.
 Built in just one week, this project showcases the power of simplicity and good design in creating exceptional user experiences.

 ## 🎨 Design Philosophy